UofT-Software-Assignments/CSC369-A2-Synchronization/README.md

 - mq_destroy
 - mq_init

-As well structs with the exception of mq_backend where my contributions were the following struct attributes:
+As well as all structs with the exception of mq_backend where my contributions were the following struct attributes:
  - queue_mutex
  - empty
  - no_space